Columbia SPPO

 Reyes Llopis-García holds a European doctorate (Doctor Europeus) with Honors in “Linguistics Applied to Teaching Spanish as a Foreign Language” from the Universidad Nebrija in Madrid, Spain.
 Her thesis, titled Gramática cognitiva e instrucción de procesamiento para la enseñanza de la selección modal, focused on the search for better methods to teach grammar to foreign learners.
 In October 2010, her dissertation was awarded the Premio ASELE de Investigación (research award) by the Asociación para la Enseñanza de Español como Lengua Extranjera, and it has been published twice: in 2011 by ASELE, and again in 2012 by the Ministry of Education in Spain.

-Her areas of interest are Second Language Acquisition and Cognitive Linguistics, and she is also active as a Teacher Trainer.
+Her areas of interest are Second Language Acquisition and Cognitive Linguistics, and she is also very active as a Teacher Trainer.
 Within these three areas, the book Qué gramática enseñar, qué gramática aprender (Ed.
-Edinumen), co-authored with colleagues from Columbia University and the Instituto Cervantes has been recently published.
+Edinumen), co-authored with colleagues from Columbia University and the Instituto Cervantes was published in 2012.

 Reyes loves teaching and working with students.
 In 2009, while teaching at the RWTH Aachen University in Germany, she co-directed Miguel Mihura's theater play Tres Sombreros de Copa.